OrioPrisco/STAR/README.md

 # Savefile Tool : Alpha Release

 Python scripts to decode Star of Providence, (formerly known as Monolith) save files
 This is an alpha, Some values are not yet documented and there might bugs
+For the website interface [click here](https://orioprisco.github.io/STAR/web/)

 ## ⚠️ Warning ⚠️